Xander Schauffele: Web.com Tour

-2016–17 PGA Tour: 2 wins; Rookie of the Year
+2016–17 PGA Tour: Rookie of the Year

 Schauffele made his PGA Tour debut at the CareerBuilder Challenge in La Quinta, California.
 In June 2017, at the 2017 U.S. Open held at Erin Hills, Schauffele recorded a bogey-free 6-under-par 66, the first time a player has returned a bogey-free round of 66 or better in their first appearance in U.S. Open.
 He subsequently became one of only 15 players to ever reach 10 under par at a U.S. Open.
 He eventually finished in a tie for fifth place, earning him an exemption into the 2018 championship.

 Three weeks later, in July, Schauffele recorded his first PGA Tour victory, at the Greenbrier Classic.
 With the win, he earned exemptions into the Open Championship, via the Open Qualifying Series, the PGA Championship and the 2018 Masters Tournament.

 Schauffele qualified for the end-of-season Tour Championship by moving up to 26th in the standings, from 33rd at the start of the FedEx Cup Playoffs.
 There he birdied the 72nd hole to claim his second tour victory, by one stroke over Justin Thomas, and become the first rookie to win the Tour Championship.
 It was also the first time a rookie had won any FedEx Cup playoff event.
 The win moved Schauffele to third place in the final FedEx Cup standings, bettering the previous best mark by a rookie held by Jordan Spieth by four positions, and gave him a three-year exemption on the PGA Tour, through the 2019–20 season.

 During 2017, Schauffele rose to 32nd in the Official World Golf Ranking, up 267 spots from his 2016 year-end position of 299.
 He was voted Rookie of the Year for 2017 by his peers.

-2017–18 PGA Tour
+Continued success: 2018 season through 2024 season

 At the beginning of 2018, Schauffele switched equipment manufacturers, signing an endorsement deal with Callaway, having previously been sponsored by TaylorMade.
 In May, he finished T2 at the 2018 Players Championship at TPC Sawgrass with a score of 14 under par.
 In the Open Championship at Carnoustie, he tied for second with a score of 6 under par.

 Schauffele began the 2018 FedEx Cup Playoffs in 28th position in the standings.
 Entering the third of four events in the playoff series, the 2018 BMW Championship, he was 41st, needing to move up at least eleven spots to advance to the Tour Championship.
 He finished in a tie for third to rise to 18th position.
 That finish allowed him the opportunity to attempt to defend his 2017 Tour Championship title.
 Schauffele ultimately finished T7 at the 2018 Tour Championship, while placing 15th in the season-long FedEx Cup.